-At the base of large scale experimental research lies the use of cell lines.
+At the base of large scale experimental research in molecular biology lies the use of cell lines.
 Artificially generated, continuously growing and instrumental in diagnosis and treatment discoveries, cell lines don’t need further introduction.
 Their primary categorization considers morphological features as well as the root tissue for isolation as the basis of distinction.
 However, large scale research has indicated stark differences between primary cells and the cell lines developed using them.
 What makes these in vitro biological ingredients such constitutive resources for R&D?
 What are the possible reasons for the gap in their applicability?
 These have been recursive questions for the Cell Line Development (CLD) industry.
 Here, we talk about the improvements that have been made in order to streamline their applicability and reduce the bottlenecks.

 Conflict Surrounding Cell Line Application